PO Box 10, Oxford, OX1 1EN

 Tel 01865 249811

-Oxford's Christmas means eight weeks of cultural fun and celebration, beginning with the Christmas Light Festival on 22-24 November 2013.
+Oxford's Christmas means eight weeks of cultural fun and celebration, which began with the Christmas Light Festival on 22-24 November 2013.

-Over 35,000 people will enjoy the famous lantern parade and late night themed opening at museums and arts centres for Christmas Light Night on Friday, followed by Saturday night's music and dance events and a day of song on Sunday.
+Over 45,000 people enjoyed the famous lantern parade and late night themed opening at museums and arts centres for Christmas Light Night on Friday 22 November 2013, followed by Saturday night's music and dance events and a Day of Song on Sunday.

-Oxford's world-class museums, galleries and art centres will be opening their doors for themed events and activities over the weekend, with many staying open as late as 10pm on the Friday night.
+Oxford's world-class museums, galleries and art centres opened their doors for themed events and activities over the weekend, with many staying open as late as 10pm on the Friday night.

-Each day of the Christmas Light Festival also hosts our romantic Victorian fairground and festive market in historic St Giles, where hundreds of stalls will offer visitors local ales, mulled wine and produce from across the Thames Valley and Cotswolds.
-Join us for the Christmas Light Festival on 22-24 November 2013 and become part of the magic of Oxford's Christmas.
+The Christmas Light Festival also hosted a romantic Victorian fairground and three day festive market in historic St Giles, where hundreds of stalls offered visitors local ales, mulled wine and produce from across the Thames Valley and Cotswolds.

 Christmas Light Night in Oxford is co-ordinated by Oxford City Council and Ian Nolan Events on behalf of communities and cultural organisations across the city.